madhunadhgurram/Playbook---YML/README.md

-# Playbook---YML
-🚀This repository consists of basic yml code for ansible configuration

----
 TAGS: by default ansible will execute all tasks sequentially in a playbook. we can use tags to execute a specific tasks or to skip a specific tasks.